lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This period was characterized by nutrient-rich freshwater layers on the ocean surface, created by significant river runoff.
 The arctic ocean was more enclosed by landmasses then, fresh water supplied by multiple rivers made at least the top layer of this ocean fresh.
 These conditions facilitated the rapid growth and spread of _Azolla_, which formed dense mats across the Arctic.
-As these ferns photosynthesized, they absorbed large amounts of atmospheric CO2.
+As these ferns photosynthesised, they absorbed large amounts of atmospheric CO2.
 When they died and sank to the ocean floor, the carbon they had captured was buried in the anoxic sediments.
 This effectively sequestered the CO2 and reduced greenhouse gas concentrations in the atmosphere.
+We now call this the Azolla Event.
 [Azolla event - Wikipedia](https://en.wikipedia.org/wiki/Azolla_event)
 [The Geological  Society](https://www.geolsoc.org.uk/Geoscientist/Archive/June-2014/The-Arctic-Azolla-event)
 [Arctic Azolla Event - Azolla Foundation](https://theazollafoundation.org/azolla/the-arctic-azolla-event-2/)